AlaskaAirlines/WebCoreStyleSheets/.github/CONTRIBUTING.md

-# Orion Web Code Style Sheets Contributing Guide Lines
+# Orion Design Tokens Contributing Guidelines

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.